kengklaubu/TeamBuilder-App-mobile-dev/README.md

 ## Getting Started

-using under commands
+Using commands under this

-flutter pub get
+flutter pub get # for install package

-flutter run -d chrome
+flutter run -d chrome # for run in debug mode